parksomin72/requirement-analysis/README.md

 Other benefits include enhanced stakeholder communication, easier maintenance, and better adaptability to changes.
 Overall, Requirement Analysis is not just the first step — it’s the **most strategic step** in building software that delivers real value.

+## 🔧 Key Activities in Requirement Analysis

+Requirement Analysis involves several structured activities that help ensure the software being developed aligns with stakeholder expectations and system constraints.
+The five key activities include:

+- **Requirement Gathering**
+  This involves collecting raw requirements from stakeholders, including users, clients, domain experts, and project sponsors.
+It typically includes interviews, questionnaires, surveys, and observation of existing systems or processes.

+- **Requirement Elicitation**
+  Elicitation is the process of actively engaging stakeholders to uncover their true needs, even if they are not explicitly stated.
+Techniques include brainstorming sessions, use case discussions, prototyping, and Joint Application Development (JAD) workshops.

+- **Requirement Documentation**
+  Once requirements are gathered and clarified, they are documented in a structured and readable format such as a Software Requirement Specification (SRS), user stories, or use case descriptions.
+This documentation serves as a reference point throughout the project.

+- **Requirement Analysis and Modeling**
+  This activity involves refining and structuring the documented requirements, resolving conflicts, and checking for completeness and feasibility.
+Modeling tools such as use case diagrams, flowcharts, or data flow diagrams are often used to visually represent the system behavior and relationships.

+- **Requirement Validation**
+  The final step is to verify that the documented requirements accurately reflect the stakeholder needs and are feasible within project constraints.
+This may involve stakeholder reviews, walkthroughs, and prototyping to gain formal approval and avoid misunderstandings later in development.

+These activities help transform vague ideas into actionable, testable, and clearly defined requirements that serve as the blueprint for successful software development.